kubernetes-sigs/gateway-api-inference-extension/.github/ISSUE_TEMPLATE/bug_request.md

 ---
 name: Bug Report
-about: Report a bug encountered while using JobSet
+about: Report a bug you encountered
 labels: kind/bug

 ---